 It Doesn’t Have to Be Adultery as Defined for it to Matter

 Once upon a time, the parent who committed adultery was unfit to have custody of minor children, but that is no longer the case.
 However, the reason for the breakdown of the marriage is a factor the court considers in determining alimony and property division in a divorce.
 It can and has substantially altered outcomes in various cases, depending upon the depravity of the cheating spouse.
 Therefore, infidelity, or the evidence of a relationship outside the marriage even without complete evidence of adultery, and the financial implications of such a relationship, may be part of what the court considers when resolving the monetary rights and equities of the parties in the divorce.

 Obtaining and developing the evidence and facts related to your spouse’s adultery or extra-marital relationship, including evidence of any financial implications tied to the relationship, and determining what impact it may have on the outcome of the case, are a critical part of pursuing a divorce where cheating may be an issue.

-Heather Collier and Erik Arena are divorce attorneys who handle cases involving domestic relations and family law, including custody and visitation.
-For more information, contact Heather at email@example.com and Erik at firstname.lastname@example.org.
+Erik Arena is a divorce attorney who handles cases involving domestic relations and family law, including custody and visitation.
+For more information, contact Erik at [email protected].